abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

 > The server requests the client's certificate in a `CertificateRequest` message, enabling mutual TLS authentication.

-- logmein configuration
+### `logmein` Endpoint Configuration

-The endpoint `API/auth/logmein` performs security checks to guarantee that the request originates from an authorized network in `network_list`.
-If configured, it also validates the required HTTP attribute name and value.
-It reads the X.509 certificate to extract the user ID, then performs implicit authentication for that user ID.
+The `API/auth/logmein` endpoint performs security checks to verify that the request originates from an authorized network defined in `network_list`.
+When configured, it also validates the required HTTP header name and its value.
+It reads the X.509 certificate to extract the user ID and then performs implicit authentication for that user.

 ```
 auth.logmein : {